Parijah Diaries 11

 Santa Muerte is said to be a ‘cult of crisis’, meaning that devotion peaks during times of hardship.
 As Señora de la Noche (‘Lady of the Night’), her protection is invoked by those exposed to the dangers of working at night, such as taxi drivers, bar owners, police, soldiers, prostitutes, and of course drug dealers and petty criminals.
-She appeals to outcasts — their choice of the heterodox cult over established religion an express of rebellion against legitimate society.
+She appeals to outcasts — their choice of the heterodox cult over established religion is a form of rebellion against legitimate society.

-I think I like her more and more.
+I start to like her more and more.

-The image I photographed, I learned, is an example of the merging of the figure of the saint with Our Lady of Guadalupe, as shown by the blue shawl decorated with stars and the firey halo behind her head.
-As ‘Guadamuerte’ she becomes a surrogate for the Virgin herself and the whole feminine archetype in Roman religion.
+The image I photographed, I learn, is an example of the merging of the figure of the Santa Muerte with Our Lady of Guadalupe, as shown by the blue shawl decorated with stars and the firey halo behind her head.
+As ‘Guadamuerte’, she becomes a surrogate for the Virgin herself and the whole feminine archetype in Roman religion.

 Lady Death.
 Madrina: the Mother.

-Her deepest roots are probably in her role as a psychopomp, like Anubis or Charon, the spirit-guide without whom you will not find your way to the afterlife.
+Her deepest roots, I read, lie probably in her role as a psychopomp, like Anubis or Charon, the spirit-guide without whose help you will never find your way to the afterlife.
 Devotees of Santa Muerte have begun to recognise their saint as a reincarnation of Mictecacihuatl, ‘Lady of the Dead’ in Aztec culture, and the traditional ‘Day of the Dead’ celebrations as her unofficial feast day.
-(This re-emergence of pagan precursors is said to have provoked a certain amount of panic within the Catholic hierarchy.)
+(This re-emergence of pagan precursors is said to have provoked a degree of panic within the Catholic hierarchy.)

-So in fact it’s nothing new, the worship (if that’s the right word) of death.
+So in fact it’s nothing new, this worship (if that’s the right word) of death.
 It seems strange to our kitsch modern outlook, which neurotically avoids the contemplation of mortality considered so essential in earlier cultures.
-I can see how Santa Muerte could play a role in a metaphysics of protection… something of which, God knows, we are badly in need.
+I can see how Santa Muerte might play a role in a ‘metaphysics of protection’, of which, God knows, we are badly in need.

 Historically, then, there’s nothing so unusual about it, and it’s our culture, tongue-tied and shame-faced in the presence of death, which is the anomaly.
 It’s only to us, metaphysically illiterate and ignorant of the ways of the spirit, that such a thing as Santa Muerte seems strange at all.

-As this iatrogenic holocaust unfolds, with more and more hideous discoveries about the effects of the vaccine emerging week by week, those words keep coming back to me, remembered from church services when I was a kid.
+As this iatrogenic holocaust unfolds, with more and more hideous discoveries about the effects of the vaccine emerging week by week, those words keep coming back to me, dimly remembered from church services when I was a kid.
 I never thought they would have such resonance in my lifetime.
-But here we are.

 The fear-propaganda was incessant.
 Terrorism, pure and simple — “the best political weapon,” as Hitler wrote in Mein Kampf, “for nothing drives people harder than a fear of sudden death.”
 Bio-terrorist governments herded their people into the vaccine centres and a whole society to the brink of cultural and economic suicide.
 And from the fear was born Sudden Adult Death Syndrome — SADS, and the horrors few are aware of yet.